Facts

 Practicalities

-• Getting there: Very easy from both Jakarta and Bandung.
+- Getting there: For domestic flights from or to West Java, such as the airport in Bandung, we recommend Baolau.
+Very easy from both Jakarta and Bandung.
 The best public transport option is to take a Primajasa bus bound for Tasikmalaya or Garut and simply get off at Cicalengka.
 From Cicalengka, take an ojek up the road to Curug Sindulang (the waterfall) for the Sindulang route, or alternatively try one of the other nearby starting points.

 Local Average Monthly Rainfall (mm):